Cynthia-Armas/Cynthia-Armas/README.md

 ## Welcome to My Page

-You can download my CV [here](https://drive.google.com/file/d/1cgT4aqNFHAHBXdIio_CrI82nTNCutQ6O/view) to more details.
+You can download my CV [here](https://drive.google.com/file/d/1cgT4aqNFHAHBXdIio_CrI82nTNCutQ6O/view) for more details.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.